 For adding Dropbox to Ulysses on your iPad or iPhone, keep your login details at hand.
 You don’t need to install the Dropbox app to be able to access your folders with Ulysses.

-Open Ulysses’ settings by tapping the gear icon in the library.
-Then, tap “Library” and “Add from Dropbox…”.
+Go to the library, tap the + icon top left and select “Add Dropbox…”.
 Now, you will be able to link your account and to browse your Dropbox for the folders you wish to add.
 Don’t forget to untoggle “Read and Write Markdown Files” so you can make use of Ulysses’ complete feature-set while syncing with Dropbox.

 Working With Dropbox

 And that’s it, you’re all set up!
 You can now create sheets, filters and groups in Dropbox to your heart’s content; you can make use of footnotes, annotations, comments and embedded images in your sheets; you can attach keywords, note attachments and writing goals.
 Best of it all, everything will be synced and readily available on all of your devices.

 Note, however, that Ulysses does not create automatic backups for external folders, so please don’t forget to take care of it yourself.